 9. Textured Undercut

 For the gent who’s looking to find a way to merge personal style with conventional office requirements, this textured disconnected undercut can provide the ideal solution.
 Featuring a stylishly messy top and neat sides, this modern-day business cut will keep both you and your boss happy.
-Sophisticated yet trend-worthy, this cut works to conceal its disconnect to soften the overall style.
+Sophisticated yet trend-worthy, this cut conceals its disconnect to soften the overall style.

 10. Quiffed Undercut